-Predictably, he blows it all out of proportion and there's a lot of shouting and arguing (mostly on Scorpius and his father's part—his mother tries to smooth everything over) before the older Malfoy finally negotiates something out.
+Predictably, his father blows it all out of proportion and there's a lot of shouting and arguing (mostly on Scorpius and his father's part—his mother tries to smooth everything over) before the older Malfoy finally settles on a compromise.

-"But only for one day a week.
-And I'm not going anywhere near The Burrow."
-His father smooths back his hair.
+"Only for one day a week.
+And I'm not going anywhere near The Burrow," his father smooths back his hair.

 "But Toby gets to stay for a whole month—"

 "One day a week," his father repeats in an unmistakable this-conversation-is-over voice.